jwagner/clap-wrapper-rs/README.md

 ## Limitations
 - Currently only supports VST3 and AUv2 plugins.
 Standalone builds are not supported yet.
-- AUv2 wrapper can only export a single plugin per binary.
-If `clap_entry` exports multiple plugins, only the first one will be exported.
+- AUv2 wrapper can only export up to 4 plugins per binary for now.

 ## Usage